Vphamily/py-drag-drop/README.md

-This project is a Flask-based web application designed to process and visualize .csv files interactively.
+This project is a web application designed to process and visualize .csv files interactively.
 Users can upload datasets, explore data summaries, and generate visualizations without needing technical expertise.